davner/31daysofgrief.github.io/_posts/2024-10-02-the-edge-of-gargantua.md

 I think about time a lot.
 Especially since moving to Los Angeles, where distances aren’t measured in miles, but in minutes. **Time governs everything**.

 It governs everything in my work, too.
 As a software engineer in time-domain astronomy, I have to be ahead, ready to respond to short-lived events and trigger our telescopes.
 Time zones are always on my mind, as the telescopes I support are in Chile, Arizona, and Hawaii.
-Seiously, *fuck daylight savings* and changing clocks.
+Seiously, *fuck daylight savings and  changing clocks*.

+---

 I received so much love and support after yesterday's post.
 The messages from friends and family reminded me of how much time it’s been since I last checked in.
 For some, their last memory of me is frozen in time, at my lowest moments: the celebration of life for my mom or my sister.
 A still of me at my lowest.